EXPLAINER: What's next in Musk's epic battle with Twitter?

 WHAT HAPPENS NEXT?

-The most immediate next step looming for Musk is that Twitter lawyers have been preparing to grill him about the April deal in a deposition set to begin Thursday.
+Twitter lawyers had been preparing to grill Musk in a deposition set to begin Thursday, though it was unclear if it would take place as Musk’s renewed takeover offer remained in play.

-The interview is scheduled to happen in Austin, Texas, not far from Tesla’s headquarters, after wrangling between the two sides over when and where it would take place.
-An earlier meeting was postponed after Musk raised concerns about potential exposure to COVID-19, which led Twitter lawyers to complain to the judge about Musk’s “long resistance” to the meeting and concerns that he is “seeking to evade fair examination” as the central witness in the dispute.
+The interview was scheduled to happen in Austin, Texas, not far from Tesla’s headquarters, after wrangling between the two sides over its location and timing.
+An earlier meeting was postponed after Musk raised concerns about potential exposure to COVID-19, which led Twitter lawyers to complain to the judge about Musk’s “long resistance” to the meeting and concerns that he is “seeking to evade fair examination” as the central witness in the dispute with less than two weeks before the trial begins.

 IS MUSK READY FOR TWITTER TAKEOVER?